axpico/axpico/README.md

 ## **About Me**

-🎓 Computer Science Student at **ISIS Facchinetti** - Castellanza, Italy
+👨‍💻 Computer Science Student at **ISIS Facchinetti** - Castellanza, Italy
-📍 Olgiate Olona, Italy
+📍 Based in Olgiate Olona, Italy
+🎯 Passionate about software development, problem-solving, and continuous learning

 </div>